cmkobel/mspipeline1/README.md

 1) Prerequisites:

-  - A conda/miniconda3 environment
+  - A conda/miniconda3 environment.
   - A conda environment with snakemake installed.
 You can install snakemake by following the [instructions in the official documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

-2) Clone this repo
+2) Clone this repo on the HPC/workstation/laptop where you want to work.

 3) Set up the profiles/slurm/ configuration so that it matches your execution environment.
-There is also a profile for local execution without a job management system (profiles/local/)
+There is also a profile for local execution without a job management system (profiles/local/).